mei0872/best-chance-studio/README.md

 *Last updated: March 11, 2026*

-Open source coaching tools that give every rescue dog their best chance at adoption.
+Open source dog presentation tools that give every rescue dog their best chance at adoption.

 **Free for every rescue.
 That includes the AI.
 We're building a charity-funded pool — supported by foundations and donors — so rescue orgs never pay for the AI that helps their dogs get adopted.
 No matter where they post, no matter which tools they use.**